Introduction: The Beginner’s Guide to Slack eDiscovery

 Welcome to Onna’s Beginner’s Guide to Slack eDiscovery — where we dive into eDiscovery for Slack, the enterprise communication tool taking the modern workplace by storm.
 With over 12 million users making 5+ billion actions within the platform a week, Slack is quick, collaborative, and scaling at a rapid pace.

-As more companies pivot to Slack as their primary means of communication, the more “work happens” there, creating a hub of critical business information.
-Slack has enabled teams to be more productive than ever before.
-But from an eDiscovery standpoint, many legal professionals are left wondering how to tackle the challenges of data collection, processing, and production when the time inevitably comes.
+As more companies pivot to Slack as their primary means of communication, the more “work happens” there, creating a hub of critical information.
+Slack has enabled teams to be more productive than ever before, but from an eDiscovery standpoint, many legal professionals are left wondering how to tackle the challenges of data collection, processing, and production when the time inevitably comes.

 Our Beginner’s Guide to Slack eDiscovery will walk you through the ins and outs of the Slack platform, explain the dynamic nature of its data, and tell you how to capture and process it in a simple, cost-effective way.